dhaheenrahman/GarboGo/README.md

 Technologies used for the project:-
   -Android Studio(Kotlin), XML(Layout), Firebase Real-time Database, node.js(Server), Arduino IDE(control GPS Module and IR Sensors), ESP8266 to fetch data from IoT devices and send it to server.

+How to Run:-
+  Simply navigate to the 'apk' directory and download & install the apk.